 Universal TA

 Designed to support all states.
-Every state agency has an individually assigned TA Facilitator for IDEA Part B. Find the TA Facilitator for your state at: https://ncsi-resources.wested.org/
+Every SEA has an assigned TA Facilitator.
+Find the TA Facilitator for your state at: https://ncsi.wested.org/resources/ncsi-ta-facilitators/

-All states have access to NCSI tools, products, national webinars, and other resources through the NCSI Website and to the NCSI Fiscal Support team.Targeted TA
+All states have access to NCSI tools, products, national webinars, and other resources through the NCSI Website and can use the Ask the NCSI form to reach the NCSI Fiscal Support team or make other inquiries.Targeted TA

 Designed to support many states.
 Targeted TA is often based on needs common to multiple recipients.
-NCSI Cross-State Learning Collaboratives are an example of NCSI Targeted TA in which groups of states convene to address common focus areas for improvement.
+NCSI Cross-State Learning Collaboratives are an example of NCSI Targeted TA in which groups of states convene to address common priorities.

 Visit the Learning Collaboratives page for more information

-Targeted TA plans may also be developed for individual states to meet customized needs and often include these kinds of activities:
+Targeted TA is also provided to individual states to meet customized needs and often include these kinds of activities:

 • In person or virtual presentations at state-specific conference(s) or event(s)

-• Developing and/or co-facilitating meeting(s) and event(s) to further SSIP efforts
+• Developing and/or co-facilitating meeting(s) and event(s) to further SEA efforts

 • Finding, adapting, or developing resources to address areas of state interest, need, or inquiry (e.g., policy scans, literature reviews, fidelity tools).

-• Short-term consultation related to SSIP planning, implementation, and evaluation
+• Short-term consultation related to systems change planning, implementation, and evaluation, including SSIPs

-• Regularly scheduled check-in calls with the state SSIP Leadership Team and other TA Centers, as appropriate, to follow-up and advise on state SSIP implementation progressIntensive TA
+• Regularly scheduled check-in calls with the SEA Leadership Team and other TA Centers, as appropriate, to follow-up and advise on state systems and infrastructureIntensive TA

-Designed for a select group of states.
-Intensive TA plans are developed for states that have the need and capacity to engage in an ongoing, deep systems transformation endeavor with NCSI.
-This category of TA should result in changes to policy, program, practice, or operations that support increased state capacity and/or improved outcomes at multiple systems levels.
+Intensive TA plans are developed for states that want to engage in an ongoing, deep systems transformation endeavor with NCSI.
+This category of TA is intended to result in changes to policy, program, practice, or operations that support increased state capacity and/or improved outcomes at multiple systems levels.
+States interested in Intensive TA should reach out to their NCSI TA Facilitator or CSLC Leads to discuss.

 Examples of Intensive TA may include: